clareaulab/Protein-RNA_modeling/Replicate_Simulation/README.md

 bash run_ALL_RELAX_COMMANDS.sh

-This will carry out the relaxation and scoring for the wild-type and all MGH mutants, producing the Rosetta score files used for downstream analysis (e.g., ΔΔG or interaction energy comparisons).
+This will carry out the relaxation and scoring for the wild-type and all MGH mutants, producing the Rosetta score files used for downstream analysis.